Or rather, how many shots of each product will drive conversion? Because ultimately, that’s what it’s all about: sales.

 – Too few views and the customer doesn’t get all the information they need to make the purchase.

-– Too many views and the customer may feel overwhelmed and move onto another option.
+– Too many views and the customer may feel overwhelmed and move on to another option.

 But with the right balance, brands can improve: